dynatrace-oss/cloud-snippets/aws/role-based-access/terraform-templates/README.md

 ### Role-based access for SaaS deployments with Environment ActiveGate

 You can use [dynatrace_monitoring_role](./dynatrace_monitoring_role/) module as well.
-This time adding two additional arguments:
+This time, adding two additional arguments:

 * `active_gate_account_id`: The ID of the account hosting the ActiveGate instance
 * `active_gate_role_name`: IAM role name for the account hosting the ActiveGate for monitoring.
-This must be the same name as the ActiveGate_role_name parameter used in the template for the account hosting the ActiveGate.
+This role name must be the same name as the ActiveGate_role_name parameter used in the template for the account hosting the ActiveGate.

 Now you can prepare a `.tfvars` file with the following arguments:
 ```hcl